emilyfoxmusic/canon-creator/diary-of-a-canon.md

 #### Date: January 19th 2016
 TO DO: Sort out which keys are supported and make sure the exporter supports them all properly.
 Make it so that the user note is not deleted by replacing with a number.

+#### Date: January 26th 2016
+I FINALLY FIXED THE STUPID BUG!
+Turns out it was my fault- I had not considered when there were no options for refined notes- it would set no constraints and then blow up rather than failing which it needed to do.

+TO DO: Make the final note the tonic.